genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/02_data-model.md

 Now you are ready to define the fields and tables that make up the data model.

-Start IntelliJIDEA (or your chosen IDE) and then open the `positions-app-tutorial` project.
+Start IntelliJ IDEA and then open the `alpha` project.
 This triggers importing and indexing of the files (which takes about as long as [Hotel California](https://youtu.be/jVHhV3A5C5c), so be patient).
-After that, you will see the files and the project structure displayed in your IDE.
+After that, you will see the files and the project structure displayed.

 ## Section objectives
 The goal of this section is to define and build our database fields, tables and views.